Safeguarding at Epping Upland

 - There is a governor with responsibility for Safeguarding

-If you are worried about a child at Epping Upland please contact the school’s Designated Person, who is our Headteacher, Mrs Sarah Hurwood or our Deputy Designated person Mrs Karen Smith.
+If you are worried about a child at Epping Upland please contact the school’s Designated Person, who is our Headteacher, Mrs Sarah Hurwood or our Deputy Designated persons Mrs Karen Smith and Mrs Julia Ferguson.

 In the event of a complaint, the school Complaints procedures should be followed.
 A copy of this policy is available on our website or from the school office on request.